proofcarryingdata/zupass/packages/lib/pod/README.md

 Library for creating and manipulating objects in the Provable Object Data format.

-TODO(artwyman): Detailed description of POD concepts an design.
+TODO(POD-P3): Detailed description of POD concepts an design.

-TODO(artwyman): Intro to the major classes in the package with an example.
+TODO(POD-P3): Intro to the major classes in the package with an example.